Sioux City Awarded Federal Brownfields Grant

 EPA defines a brownfield as property for which the expansion, redevelopment, or reuse of may be complicated by the presence or potential presence of a hazardous substance, pollutant, or contaminant.
 The agency estimates there are more than 450,000 brownfields in the United States.

 HR Green has a long history of working with Sioux City to address potentially impaired properties within the community.
 This relationship dates back over two decades extending to the initial pilot program in 1999.
 Past project highlights include transitioning 10 acres of declining industrial properties into a mixed-use development featuring residential units, office space, a movie theater, and a public plaza.
 The “Fourth Street Place” project received EPA Region 7’s prestigious Phoenix Award in 2009.
 To date, HR Green’s grant writing assistance has obtained approximately $3.7 million in federal brownfields funding for Sioux City.

 Sioux City was one of only two cities in Iowa to receive EPA’s Brownfields Program funds during this cycle.
 Since the initiative began, HR Green has helped Iowa municipalities and regional planning agencies secure $13.6 million in these grants.

 About HR Green

-Founded in 1913, the HR Green Family of Companies includes HR Green, Inc.; HR Green Pacific, Inc.; HR Green Development, LLC; HR Green Fiber and Broadband, LLC, and HR Green Michigan, LLC.
-HR Green has offices throughout the nation providing engineering, technical, and management solutions that build communities and improve lives in: Transportation, Water, Governmental Services, Land Development, Environmental, Construction, and Fiber and Broadband.
+Employee-owned and founded in 1913, the HR Green Family of Companies includes HR Green, Inc.; HR Green Pacific, Inc.; HR Green Development, LLC; and HR Green Fiber and Broadband, LLC.
+HR Green has offices throughout the nation providing engineering, technical, and management solutions that build communities and improve lives in: Transportation, Water, Governmental Services, Land Development, Environmental, Construction and Fiber and Broadband markets.
 For more information, visit www.hrgreen.com.